plotly/plotly.github.io/_posts/excel/Basic Charts/2015-11-19-shaded-region-on-chart.md

 live-graph: <iframe width="100%" height="800" frameborder="0" scrolling="no" src="https://plot.ly/~Dreamshot/7133.embed"></iframe>

 steps:
- - title: Upload your Excel data to Plotly's grid
+ - title: Upload your Excel data to Chart Studio
    sub-steps:
     - copy: "Open the data file for this tutorial in Excel.
 You can download the file here in [CSV format](https://raw.githubusercontent.com/plotly/datasets/master/shaded-region.csv)"
       img: "![Excel view](https://images.plot.ly/excel/shaded-region-excel/excel-view-shaded-region.png)"
- - title: Head to Plotly
+ - title: Head to Chart Studio
    sub-steps:
-    - copy: "Head to [Plotly's Workspace](https://plot.ly/plot) and sign into your free Chart Studio account.
+    - copy: "Head to [Chart Studio](https://plot.ly/plot) and sign into your free Chart Studio account.
 Go to 'Import,' click 'Upload a file,' then choose your Excel file to upload.
-Your Excel file will now open in Plotly's grid.
-For more about Plotly's grid, see [this tutorial](help.plot.ly/add-data-to-the-plotly-grid/)"
+Your Excel file will now open in Chart Studio.
+For more about Chart Studio, see [this tutorial](help.plot.ly/add-data-to-the-plotly-grid/)"
       img: "![Import data](https://images.plot.ly/excel/shaded-region-excel/import-shaded-region.png)"
  - title: Creating Your Chart
    sub-steps: